near/wallet-selector/packages/core/docs/guides/custom-wallets.md

       return provider.sendTransaction(signedTx);
     },

+    async signAndSendTransactionAsync({ signerId, receiverId, actions }) {
+      // Sign a list of NEAR Actions before sending via an RPC endpoint.
+      // An RPC provider is injected to make this process easier and configured based on options.network.

+      return provider.sendTransaction(signedTx);
+    },

     async signAndSendTransactions({ transactions }) {
       // Sign a list of Transactions before sending via an RPC endpoint.
       // An RPC provider is injected to make this process easier and configured based on options.network.